TheSpaceDevs/snapiwebsite/README.md

 ### v1.4.0
 Removed the badges and introduced a small example of what the API can do.
-Also introduced a little footer.
+Also introduced a little footer and added a link to the kind people of JetBrains.

 ### v1.3.0
 Removed Auth0 integration and added some rewrite rules.
 Also adjusted some badges accordingly.